zetxqx/gateway-api-inference-extension/docs/proposals/1023-data-layer-architecture/README.md

 ## Open Questions

-1. Type safety in extensible data colletion: `map[string]interface{}` seems like the simplest option to start, but may want to evolve to support type safety using generics or codegen.
+1. Type safety in extensible data collection: `map[string]interface{}` seems like the simplest option to start, but may want to evolve to support type safety using generics or code generation.
 1. Should we design a separate interface specifically for k8s object watching under GIE control or do we want these to be managed as yet another data source?
   This affects the design (e.g., who owns the k8s caches, clients, etc.).